 - There are some great product demos on YouTube.
 It should only take a day to review them.
 Someone from my team will follow up to answer any questions you might have.

 No prospect should feel blindsided by your efforts to stay in touch with them.
 When you open the door for future communication, your customer will be more receptive when that contact happens.
 They may also be prepared with questions and concerns for you to address.

 Every minute of time you get from a prospective customer is a privilege.
 Remember to be as brief and to the point as possible.
 Limit emails or texts to just a few lines.
 Gong.IO analyzed more than 100K outreach sales calls that connected with users.
 While successful follow-up calls were slightly longer than rejections, they were still kept to an average of 5:50.
 The study also found that the caller had about five seconds to engage the prospect.
 Challenge yourself to communicate your most important message as quickly as possible.
 Don’t waste time on fluff, but do ask them how they’ve been.
 This can lead to a 6.6X higher success rate.

 Use Different Methods to Follow Up

 When it comes to communicating, preferences vary widely.
 Some people would rather get a text or email.
 Others want the personal connection of a phone call.
 Of course, as a salesperson, you should be comfortable with any option.
 Here’s a good breakdown of preferred communications channels according to generation:

 - Gen Z: Prefers digital communication above All

 - Baby Boomers: Initially lean towards in person communication, but adopt digital methods as well.

 - Traditionalists: Prefer to stick strictly to in-person and phone interactions.

 As you follow up on leads, the best approach is to use various means of contact.
 Try sending an email, then hitting the person up via text message.
+This could include understanding the differences between MMS and SMS for business communication.
 Don’t forget that you can use social media platforms to make contact as well.